 We are, of course, not the first to make this point.
 Indeed many citation style guides offer forms for citing software, including APA.
 Recent efforts in this space include work analogous to data citation, such as that undertaken by DataOne (Mayernik, 2012) and the ESIP organization (ESIP, 2012).
 For software, a promising way to incorporate version information is to link directly to the source code repositories that development teams use to track their development, and automating the creation of a Digital Object identifier or other Handles.
 Systems with this approach have been developed at CERN (Purcell, 2014) and by the Mozilla Science Project, Github and Figshare (http://mozillascience.github.io/code-research-object/).

 The way forward here clearly involves journals and conferences adopting specific forms of citation and enforcing them as a condition of publication.
 We examined the “instructions to authors” for the journals in our sample, and found that only 24% had specific policies on citing software.
-Unsurprisingly journals in higher tiers seemed more likely to have such policies (3 of 5 journals in 1st tier (60%), 10 of 23 in 2nd tier (43%) and 1 of 30 in the third tier (3%).
+Unsurprisingly journals in higher stratas seemed more likely to have such policies (3 of 5 journals in 1st strata (60%), 10 of 23 in 2nd strata (43%) and 1 of 30 in the third strata (3%), with strata 3 showing statistically significant differences from strata 1 and strata 2 (p=0.005).
 It may be that with clearer standards that are more broadly expected by authors, reviewers, editors and readers that journal’s provision of relevant policies will improve.
 On the other hand it may be appropriate to build systems that automatically check the form of software citations, ensuring that they follow the required styles and that they correctly resolve to a specific version in a repository.

 Improving crediting.
 As with identification and findability, authors appear committed to providing information about the origins of software.
+As discussed above, for authors seeking to make scientific contributions credit is vital; it may be less so for those selling their software (although those writing software relevant to science may also value involvement in science, keeping costs low for scientific use).
 Yet some forms of mentions offer more potential than others.
+Ironically, the “like instrument” citation form preferentially used with commercial software (see Figure 4) is effective in ascribing credit, at least to the level of the company selling the software.
 In particular, citations to accompanying publications most directly enable contributors to demonstrate their scientific impact, reusing existing bibliographic analysis systems.
 Yet using citations to papers can run counter to the need to identify and find the software itself, particularly because the publication citations remain static.
 More, these citations can “fix” the contributor list at a particular time, creating a disincentive for later potential participants to contribute their changes to a project and thus leading to competing forks (Howison & Herbsleb, 2013).
 Finally because software is typically constructed by integrating code of others, it is not clear that simply citing the immediate authors actually credits those who have provided the functionality; indeed a desire to be recognized might encourage authors of software to avoid having their code integrated.